 James A. Garza, Associate Professor of History and Ethnic Studies, Director, Institute for Ethnic Studies, earned his Ph.D. from Texas Christian University in 2001.
 His research focuses on 19th Century Mexico, Global / Comparative Environmental History and the U.S.-Mexican Borderlands.
 He is a specialist on the Porfiriato.
 In 2008, his book, The Imagined Underworld: Sex, Crime and Vice in Porfirian Mexico, was published by the University of Nebraska Press.
 In 2008, the study was published in Mexico by Editorial Aguilar under the title El Lado Oscuro del Porfiriato: Sexo, crimenes, y vicios en la Ciudad de Mexico.
 Garza's study explores how late 19th Century Mexican elites both imagined and constructed a criminal underworld, in the process transforming the world of Mexico City's underclass into a social and cultural landscape of criminality and danger.

 In 2006, Garza published an article in Journal of the West, "The Long History of Mexican Immigration to the Rural Midwest."
 The piece won a prize as the best article published by the journal in 2006.

-Garza is also Associate Director for the Institute for Ethnic Studies and serves on the University of Nebraska Press Advisory Board.
-He teaches a variety of courses, including Latin American history, Colonial Mexico, Modern Mexico, Mexican-American History, Ethnic Studies, U.S.-Mexican Borderlands History and the History of Modern Crime.
+Garza is also Director for the Institute for Ethnic Studies and serves on the University of Nebraska Press Advisory Board.
+He teaches a variety of courses, including Latin American history, Colonial Mexico, Modern Mexico, Ethnic Studies, Environmental History, and the History of Modern Crime.

 - The Imagined Underworld: Sex, Crime and Vice in Porfirian Mexico City.
 Lincoln: University of Nebraska Press, 2008.